openframeworks/ofSite/_documentation/types/ofRectangle.markdown

 _inlined_description: _

-Set the position and size of a rectangle by defining two corners.
+Set the position and size by copying them from anohter rectangle.
+Parameters:
+rect The rectangle to copy.